 [Section 114 amended by No. 44 of 1911 s.
 43; No. 40 of 1987 s.
 61; No. 79 of 1987 s.
 43.]

-115. Persons present at polling
+115. Candidates not to conduct election; who can be in polling place etc.

 (1) No candidate shall in any way take part in the conduct of an election; and no one, other than the Electoral Commissioner or an officer deputed by him, presiding officer, assistant presiding officer, the poll clerks, doorkeepers, scrutineers, and any member of the Police Force on duty at a polling place, and the electors voting or about to vote, and any person nominated under section 129(1) to mark an elector’s ballot paper according to the directions of the elector, shall be permitted to enter or remain in the polling place during the polling.